Learn how to use Celo arbitrage strategies

 You may need to exit and reconnect to your AWS instance afterwards.

-Follow the Celo documentation to pull the Celo Docker image and install/configure a node, but stop right after the step Configure the node and before the step Start the node:
+Follow the Celo documentation to pull the Celo Docker image and install/configure a node, but stop before the step Start the node

 Instead, run the following command to start an ultra-light node rather than a full node: